There are few development fields more challenging than operating system (OS) development. It is the “great pinnacle of programming.”

 Reddit OS Development Channel

-The Reddit OS Development Channel on Reddit is a great community where you can learn about OS development and enjoy a moment of levity when things become too arduous.
+The Reddit OS Development Channel on Reddit is a great community where you can learn about development and enjoy a moment of levity when things become too arduous.

 Stack Exchange